Can ChatGPT Provide Good Advice On Cats?

 Let’s see what happened and review how reliable the advice is!

-A black and white photo of a cat watching other cats on a Zoom meeting on a desktop computer.
+A black and white photo of a cat watching other cats on a desktop computer.

 *Beep bop boop* ChatGPT is actually run by highly trained cats who quickly generate an answer.
 Photo courtesy of Unsplash.